d-kozak/sudoku-solver/architecture.md

 just makes the solver code cleaner while adding only a small overhead.

 ## Test data
-Two puzzle's were already provided as part of the assignment.
+Two puzzles were already provided as part of the assignment.
 On top of that, I decided to add one more - an empty puzzle, which is an edge case.
 * [Simple](src/test/resources/puzzles/first.sudoku)
 * [Difficult](src/test/resources/puzzles/second.sudoku)
 * [Empty](src/test/resources/puzzles/empty.sudoku)